 In some cases, we have to make decisions quickly.
 Later, we might see the whole situation or get other information.
-As a result, you find out that you were wrong.
+As a result, you find out that you made a wrong decision.

 As a result of what you did, you may feel guilty.
 However, it’s better to change the feeling of guilt to one of responsibility.
-This is especially true if you acted with a small amount of info.
+This is especially true if you acted with a limited amount of information.

 When you take responsibility, you can forgive yourself.
 You can also work to make the situation better.
 If you only focus on remembering your errors or feeling guilty, you won’t change anything.

 Remember, it’s better to be proactive than to spend all of your time complaining.

 The only person who can forgive you is in the mirror

 There are many people who don’t move on in life because they keep waiting to be forgiven.
 Is this how it is with you?
 How much do you want to be forgiven?
 Is it really possible?